Our Rivers

 The Fins and Feather staff of Montana fishing guides eagerly await mid-June each year as the Madison River starts to improve daily dropping flows and clearing water.
 This is the beginning of the peak Montana fishing season on the various rivers near Bozeman.

-Our guided fly fishing trips near Ennis focus exclusively on floating the Madison River during the month of June.
+Our guided fly fishing trips near Ennis focus on floating the Madison River during the month of June.
 The entire river improves throughout June with the upper sections being best early in the month.
 The Ennis stretches typically start to fish well by the middle of the month and by late June, anglers can be found fishing throughout the upper Madison River.
+Day trips to the Big Hole and Jefferson are recommended during this time of year for guests fishing with us on multi-day itineraries.

-Beginning and novice fly anglers are in awe of the explosive dry fly strikes during the Salmonfly hatch in the second half of June.
-Great water conditions, spectacular scenery, and hungry trout make for a rewarding fly fishing experience near Ennis for anglers of all skill levels in June.
+Beginning and novice fly anglers are in awe of the explosive dry fly strikes during the salmonfly hatch in the second half of June.
+Great water conditions, spectacular scenery, and hungry trout make for rewarding fly fishing near Ennis for anglers of all skill levels in June.

 Reservations can be secured online, via e-mail, or by calling our Montana fly fishing specialists at 1-406-468-5019.